rod-isaacs/coffee-shop-recipes/syrups/simple.md

 ### Step 4

 - Store syrup in an airtight container for up to two weeks.
+Or three.